 B. chinensis usually occurs in large lentic or slow-moving lotic systems with soft, muddy or silty bottoms (Schmeck, 1942; Stanczykowska et al., 1971; Jokinen, 1982; Distler, 2003; Waltz, 2008; Kipp et al., 2014; GISD, 2017).
-Such habitats include ponds, lakes, rivers, streams, roadside ditches, irrigation canals and rice paddies

-(Pace, 1973; Jokinen, 1982; AIS, 2005).
-However, the species has been observed in April, 2017 at a location near Zutphen in the Netherlands where flow velocities of 0.54 m/s have been recorded (Table 2.4; Waarneming.nl, 2017).
+Such habitats include ponds, lakes, rivers, streams, roadside ditches, irrigation canals and rice paddies (Pace, 1973; Jokinen, 1982; AIS, 2005).
+B. chinensis has been found in similar habitats in the European Union (Appendix 4).
+However, the species was also recorded at a location near Zutphen where flow velocities of 0.54 m/s were observed (Table 2.5; Waarneming.nl, 2017).
 In the Netherlands, the species is present in highly nutrient rich waters with high algal abundance and muddy substrates (Soes et al. pers. comm.).

 Waltz (2008) reports that the habitat types of B. chinensis are characterized by a high frequency of occurrence of rooted aquatic vegetation.
 North American populations have been documented living on artificial riprap as well as on submerged vegetation (Chaine et al., 2012; Haak, 2015).
 Adult snails are often found on the surface or (partially) buried under mud or silt.
 Juveniles often live in crevices or under rocks (Prezant et al., 2006; GISD, 2017).
 B. chinensis favours waterbodies with relatively high non-anthropogenic turbidity, such as lakes with high densities of phytoplankton (Solomon et al., 2010; Haak, 2015).
+The species has been found on top of dense aquatic vegetation in the Eijsder Beemden.